Real Estate Mauritius · Westimmo

 Invest Hotel Scheme

-Hotel investment · Existing or new hotel developments
+Hotel investment · Existing or under-development hotels

 No minimum purchase price